NicolasCort/Oil-spill/README.md

   <img src="results.png" width="800" height="300" align="center">
 </p>

-Even though the algorithms have all a really good accuracy the results arent good.
-The problem is that our target consist of a lot of 0s an some 1s, the algorithms fail half of the 1 targets.
-The objective for this data was to see when the target is 1 because those are the cases where there is spill oil, the algorithms only have those right half the time so it isnt consistent.
-To improve the algorithms we would need more cases of target=1.
+Despite the high accuracy of the algorithms, the results are unsatisfactory.
+This is due to the skewed distribution of the target variable, where a majority of values are 0s with only a few 1s.
+As a result, the algorithms are only correctly identifying the 1s (indicating the presence of oil spills) half of the time, making their performance inconsistent.
+To improve the results, the algorithms would require a larger number of cases with the target value set to 1.

 ## Installation